 Eva looked at Theotello, not surprised by his willingness to hold back information.
 “Go on, Theo.
 You are among friends.”

 Theo hesitated, then said, “I saw small, capped mushrooms and a drinking flask.
 The container held a distinctive mark on the label of a goat’s head.”

 “It’s not a goat, just a bad depiction of a bull,” Sola corrected him.

 “What does this mean, Sola?” asked Eva.

 The Healer walked back to his chair.
 “No one could know this, Theo.
 The bull label was something I fashioned.
 I stuck it on potions of fermented rye, honey, and juniper berries.
 This combination, followed by a necessary process results in a strong drink.”

 He jumped up and went to the Apothecary Room, with Theo and Eva following.
 Rifling through the drawers behind the table, he found what he wanted.

-Sola cleared some space on the table and laid down sketches of mushrooms.
+Clearing some space on the table, he laid down sketches of mushrooms.
 “Which one did you see?”